tomekjarosik/inout_tester/README.md

 ### What is it?

 Simple tester of C++ solutions which take some input from STDIN and write some output to STDOUT.
+You can add your own problems with testcases just by copying .in/.out files to subdirectory of 'problems' directory.

 ![](homepage_screenshot.png?raw=true)